#1 Forex Trading Course

 · It is important that the course has been accredited with BANKSETA, the statutory body of the banking and alternative banking sector.
 This will ensure that you are receiving the highest standard of education in this field.

-Get to know the lingo through your course
+Get to know the lingo through your course and training manual.

 There is this weird trading lingo in the world of Forex trading such as pip, quote currency, bid price, ask price, spread, lots, leverage, long, short and so on.
 It is very important that you understand the lingo because all forex trading platforms use the same language.
 Get to know what a base currency or quote currency is, the bid price and ask price; the spread;